bakpakin/Fennel/api.md

 Takes these additional options:

 * `readChunk()`: a function that when called, returns a string of source code.
-  The empty is string is used as the end of source marker.
+  The empty is string or nil is used as the end of source marker.
 * `pp`: a pretty-printer function to apply on values (default: `fennel.view`).
 * `onValues(values)`: a function that will be called on all returned top level values.
 * `onError(errType, err, luaSource)`: a function that will be called on each error.